Nixon vs. Kennedy (Mad Men): Reception

-The AV Club regarded the episode as one of the “finest hours” of the first season, delivering particular praise for the scene wherein Pete reveals Don’s secret to Bert Cooper.
-Vulture lauded the episode for being “fully loaded”, highlighting the episode’s comparison of Don and Pete’s power struggle to the presidential election.
-Vulture additionally praised the episode for serving as a strong companion to the season finale, stating that both episodes “feel like halves of the same novella or movie”.
+The AV Club regarded the episode as one of the "finest hours" of the first season, delivering particular praise for the scene wherein Pete reveals Don's secret to Bert Cooper.
+Vulture lauded the episode for being "fully loaded", highlighting the episode's comparison of Don and Pete's power struggle to the presidential election.
+Vulture additionally praised the episode for serving as a strong companion to the season finale, stating that both episodes "feel like halves of the same novella or movie".

 "Nixon vs. Kennedy" received a nomination for Outstanding Prosthetic Makeup for a Series, Miniseries, Movie or Special at the 2008 Primetime Creative Arts Emmy Awards.
+The episode was also ranked in the top 10 of the 2009 TV Guide's 100 Greatest Episodes of All Time.